Lynxmotion/SES-P-ROS2-Arms/README.md

 ```
 bash src/pro_arm_description/scripts/xacro2urdf.bash -d 5 -s 900
 ```
-All the available launch files have the following configuration options:
+The decription and moveit packages launch files have the following configuration options:

 **dof**: Which PRO Arm version to use
 - options: 5, 6